blanchardjeremy/signal-voip-registration-helper/README.md

-# Signal CLI Registration Script
+# Signal VOIP Registration Script

 A helper script for registering new Signal accounts **without a phone** and linking to Signal Desktop.
 Only works for macOS.